ALEEEHU/World-Simulator/README.md

   year={2025}
 }

+@article{chen2025multi,
+  title={Multi-subject Open-set Personalization in Video Generation}, author={Chen, Tsai-Shien and Siarohin, Aliaksandr and Menapace, Willi and Fang, Yuwei and Lee, Kwot Sin and Skorokhodov, Ivan and Aberman, Kfir and Zhu, Jun-Yan and Yang, Ming-Hsuan and Tulyakov, Sergey}, journal={arXiv preprint arXiv:2501.06187}, year={2025}
+}

 @article{li2025wonderplay,
   title={WonderPlay: Dynamic 3D Scene Generation from a Single Image and Actions}, author={Li, Zizhang and Yu, Hong-Xing and Liu, Wei and Yang, Yin and Herrmann, Charles and Wetzstein, Gordon and Wu, Jiajun},